 “I value all that America has done for me and my family.
 America is the last beacon of hope for freedom and opportunity.
 If we concede to those looking to make this a socialist country, we risk losing the only nation where you can still succeed regardless of your background or upbringing.”

 Makki is a former Senior Health Advisor to Alaska Republican U.S. Sen. Lisa Murkowski who she served for seven years, according to the Public Affairs Alliance of Iranian-Americans.

-Makki formerly served as a partner with K&L Gates, a nationally-ranked public policy firm.
+Makki, an attorney and former George W. Bush appointee to the Pentagon’s General Councils office on anti-terrorism issues, previously served as a partner with K&L Gates, a nationally-ranked public policy firm.
 She also currently served as Director of FDA Legislation and External Affairs for the Danish pharmaceutical company Novo Nordisk where she led the company’s external affairs and managed Food and Drug Administration-related legislation.

 Prior to her private sector experience, she served as a member of the Senate Health, Education, Labor, and Pensions (HELP) Committee during debate and passage of the Affordable Care Act.
 While serving in Murkowski’s office, she developed helped author health care legislation and amendments, and helped to set overall messaging and policy strategy.

 Makki also worked for Republican Nebraska Congressman Jeff Fortenberry providing legal counsel on healthcare and education issues.